JIM BADKE is an established lead trial counsel with numerous jury and bench trial victories in bet-the-company cases in courtrooms across the country.

-Jim is an established lead trial counsel with numerous jury and bench trial victories in bet-the-company cases in courtrooms across the country.
-He was recently honored as a “Master of the Courtroom” and named among the 2019 “Winning Litigators” by The National Law Journal which featured “elite trial lawyers who took on high-stakes matters and won bet-the-company trials.”
-Jim was featured for leading a team that obtained a jury verdict and damages award of $155 million for Bayer Healthcare on a biologics medication patent for the treatment of hemophilia.
-The verdict ranks among the 10 largest patent verdicts in the District of Delaware over the past decade, and the largest biotech patent verdict in that Court. .
-He also received the 2019 LMG Life Sciences Award for “Patent Impact Case of the Year” for his work on this same matter.
-Jim has been featured as American Lawyer’s “Litigator of the Week” for his success in the landmark Therasense inequitable conduct case and on the basis of this work, Jim and his team were ranked number one in the nation as “lawyers to the innovators” by the Financial Times in its Innovative Lawyers Report “FT Law 25.”
+Jim was honored by LMG Life Sciences as the 2021 “General Patent Litigator of the Year – New York” and by The National Law Journal as a 2020 “Plaintiffs’ Lawyer Trailblazer” for his work as an “agent of change” in high-profile intellectual property cases.
+The National Law Journal also honored Jim as a “Master of the Courtroom” and named him among the 2019 “Winning Litigators,” which featured “elite trial lawyers who took on high-stakes matters and won bet-the-company trials.”
+Jim was featured for leading a team that obtained a jury verdict and damages award of US$155 million for Bayer Healthcare on a biologics medication patent for the treatment of hemophilia.
+The verdict, which was named to The National Law Journal’s 2021 “Verdicts Hall of Fame,” ranks among the 10 largest patent verdicts in the District of Delaware over the past decade, and the largest biotech patent verdict in that Court.
+Jim also received the 2019 LMG Life Sciences Award for “Patent Impact Case of the Year” for his work on this same matter.
+Jim most recently was recognized by Managing IP in 2023 as a “New York Patent Star.”

 In addition to his trial work, Jim appears regularly before the Court of Appeals for the Federal Circuit, having argued numerous cases before the court, including the landmark Therasense inequitable conduct case, in which the Court sat en banc.
 Benchmark Appellate has named Jim as a Court of Appeals for the Federal Circuit “Star,” one of less than 50 lawyers in the country to achieve this distinction.

-Jim has received extensive positive feedback from clients, judges and attorney ranking institutions, including:
+Jim has received extensive positive feedback from clients, judges, and attorney ranking institutions, including:

-- Chambers USA ranks Jim as a leading lawyer “on the back of extensive praise for his trial skills,” and quoted a client who said “his cross-examination skills are the best I’ve seen, he’s good on his feet, and he quickly establishes a real presence and credibility with the jury.”
+- Chambers USA ranks Jim as a leading lawyer for Intellectual Property: Patent in New York (2011–2023) “on the back of extensive praise for his trial skills,” and quoted a client who said “his cross-examination skills are the best I’ve seen, he’s good on his feet, and he quickly establishes a real presence and credibility with the jury.”
+In its 2023 edition, Chambers provided feedback that “[Jim] is an exceptional IP trial attorney who understands how to win a case and how best to advise the client, all while being pragmatic in his approach.”
+One source in the 2022 edition notes that “Jim is an exceptionally smart, skilled litigator” and “provides very creative IP strategy advice.”
+Clients have also commented that “he is capable of winning cases that we think are on the edge” and that “he is good at delivering arguments to judges who need to be convinced.”
+In the 2020 edition, Chambers cites one source who “praised” Jim as “a first class trial lawyer” and another source who considers him “an outstanding attorney with a dynamic ability to command the courtroom.”
 Other “sources single out his ‘insightful and creative strategies’ which have proved to be ‘stunningly successful.’”
-Clients have also commented that “he is capable of winning cases that we think are on the edge” and that “he is good at delivering arguments to judges who need to be convinced.”
 Overall, Chambers states that he “is a seasoned patent litigator with a track record of success in the biotechnology, medical devices and pharmaceuticals spheres.
-He is a go-to for abbreviated New Drug Application litigation under the Hatch-Waxman Act.”

 - LMG Life Sciences has identified Jim as a “Life Sciences Star,” stating “Leading the Firm’s IP litigation team is industry luminary Bradford (Jim) Badke.
 Known by his counterparts as a ‘heavy hitter in the industry,’ Badke has been lead counsel for many distinguished clients....”
 Jim is described by a client as “one of the most superb lawyers I have worked with” with respect to his experience with Jim in the courtroom.
 In its 2015 edition: he “is seasoned and experienced with numerous victories in bench and jury trials.”
 A client refers to Jim as “accessible and responsive” and to his service, as “high-end quality work.”